Skip to main content Skip to navigation

 Wheeler History of Travel Writing Programme

-The Wheeler History of Travel Writing Programme has been made possible through the generous donation of Warwick alumnus and co-founder of Lonely Planet, Tony Wheeler.
+The Wheeler History of Travel Writing Programme (click hereLink opens in a new window for main page) has been made possible through the generous donation of Warwick alumnus and co-founder of Lonely Planet, Tony Wheeler.

 Starting out as a journalist at the Warwick student newspaper, Tony Wheeler graduated from the University with a BSc in Engineering Science, 1969 and later received an Honorary Doctor of Letters (DLitt) from the University of Warwick and Monash University in Melbourne, Australia.
 His transformative adventure along the 'hippie trail' in early 1970s Asia inspired him to pen the inaugural Lonely Planet guide and led him to be distinguished as ‘the patron saint of backpackers and adventure enthusiasts’ by The New York Times.

 Over five years (2023-28), the Wheeler programme will offer four fully-funded PhD studentships.
-The programme will be based in Warwick’s Global History and Culture Centre (GHCC).
-For more information, and how to apply, see The Wheeler History of Travel Writing PhD ScholarshipLink opens in a new window (Course applications for September 2024 entry are now closed.
-They will re-open for 2025-26 entry in autumn 2024.)
+For more information, and how to apply, see The Wheeler History of Travel Writing PhD ScholarshipLink opens in a new window (Course applications for September 2025 entry are now open).

 Carletti's World: An Early Modern Global Voyage